Park-Ohio (PKOH)

 nullAI Analysis | Feedback

-Patrick W. Fogarty, Vice President, Chief Financial Officer, and Principal Accounting Officer
+Patrick W. Fogarty, Vice President, Chief Financial Officer and Principal Accounting Officer

-Mr. Vilsack has held the position of Secretary and Chief Legal Officer of Park-Ohio Holdings Corp. since 2002.
-He contributes extensive legal expertise from both private legal practice and the corporate sector to the organization.
+Mr. Robert D. Vilsack serves as Corporate Secretary, Chief Legal and Administrative Officer of Park-Ohio Holdings Corp.
+He has held the positions of Secretary and Chief Legal Officer since 2002.
+His background includes extensive legal expertise gained from both private legal practice and the corporate sector.

 AI Analysis | Feedback